TLanetteRose/Calculator-App-with-Vanilla-JS/codenotes.md

 Resources:
 [CSS Grid Calculator](https://freshman.tech/css-grid-calculator/)

 08/08/2021: Today I'm going through and adjusing the sizing on the calculator.
 I've been reading articles about using relative units to add responsive styling to the webpage.
+I added the active and hover states to the keypad buttons.
+My next task is to add a function to place comma in input number according to place value.